Stewart Menzies: Intelligence service

 He then joined the counterintelligence section of Field Marshal Douglas Haig, the British commander.
-In late 1917, he reported to high British leadership that Haig's intelligence chief Brigadier John Charteris was fudging intelligence estimates, which soon led to Charteris' removal.
+In late 1917, he reported to senior British leadership that Haig's intelligence chief Brigadier John Charteris was fudging intelligence estimates, which soon led to Charteris' removal.
 This whistle-blowing was apparently done very discreetly.
 Menzies was promoted to brevet major before the end of the war.

 MI6

 Following the end of the war, Menzies entered MI6 (also known as SIS).
 He was a member of the British delegation to the 1919 Versailles Peace Conference.
 Soon after the war, Menzies was promoted to lieutenant-colonel of the Imperial General Staff, General Staff Officer, first grade.
 Within MI6, he became assistant director for special intelligence.
 Admiral Hugh Sinclair became director-general of MI6 in 1924, and he made Menzies his deputy by 1929, with Menzies being promoted to full colonel soon afterwards.

-In 1924, Menzies was allegedly involved—alongside Sidney Reilly and Desmond Morton—in the forging of The Zinoviev Letter.
+In 1924, Menzies was allegedly involved—alongside Sidney Reilly and Desmond Morton—in the forging of the Zinoviev letter.
 This forgery is considered to have been instrumental in the Conservative Party's victory in the United Kingdom general election of 1924, which ended the country's first Labour government.